 Eating before competition

-- Pasta + tomato-based sauce or rice dish
+- Pasta with beef mince in tomato-based sauce

 Eating and drinking during competition

 As tennis matches are often played in hot conditions, replacing fluid losses and keeping cool at breaks in play is important.
 In addition, carbohydrate can enhance performance and delay the onset of fatigue.

 - Add ice to bottles and store in eskies to keep cool